-Can we just create a new profile when we try to access it and it’s not there?
-No, because even if your services are 100% reliable this is still not atomic.
+Another strategy might be to attempt to access a user’s profile, and create one if it doesn’t exist.
+Unfortunately, even if your services are 100% reliable this is not isolated.
 In a concurrent system other threads and processes can see the system in an inconsistent state:

-In conclusion, if you use micro-services or NoSQL databases, do your homework!
-Choose appropriate boundaries for your systems.
+If you decide to use micro-services or NoSQL databases, do your homework!

 - Wikipedia’s entry on ACID

 - PostgreSQL documentation on isolation levels